sparkfun/SparkFun_RTK_Firmware/docs/intro.md

     ![List of Bluetooth devices on Android](<img/Bluetooth/SparkFun RTK Bluetooth List Connect.png>)

-5. From your cell phone, open Bluetooth settings and pair with a new device.
+5. From your cell phone, open Bluetooth settings and pair it with a new device.
 You will see a list of available Bluetooth devices.
 Select the ‘Facet Rover-3AF1’ where 'Facet' is the type of device you have (Surveyor, Express, Facet, etc) and 3AF1 is the MAC address you see on the device’s display.

 6. Once paired, open SW Maps.
 Select ‘New Project’ and give your project a name like ‘RTK Project’.